Find Affordable College Courses

 Lubbock, TX

-Our analysis found Texas Tech University to be the best value school for urban and regional planning students who want to pursue a graduate certificate in the United States.
-Located in the large city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Our 2023 rankings named Texas Tech University the best value school in the United States for urban and regional planning students working on their graduate certificate.
+Located in the city of Lubbock, Texas Tech is a public school with a very large student population.

 The average tuition and fees for an out-of-state graduate students at Texas Tech are $17,698 a year.

-You’ll be in good company if you decide to attend Roger Williams University.
-It ranked #2 on our 2023 Best Value Urban & Regional Planning Graduate Certificate Schools list.
+You’ll join some of the best and brightest minds around you if you attend Roger Williams University.
+The school came in at #2 on this year’s Best Value Urban & Regional Planning Graduate Certificate Schools list.
 Located in the large suburb of Bristol, RWU is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for graduate students at RWU are $18,406 per year.
+The average tuition and fees for an out-of-state graduate students at RWU are $18,406 a year.

-Out of the 13 schools in the United States that were part of this year’s ranking, The University of Texas at Arlington landed the # 3 spot on the list.
-Located in the large city of Arlington, UT Arlington is a public college with a very large student population.
+The excellent graduate certificate programs at The University of Texas at Arlington helped the school earn the #3 place on this year’s ranking of the best value urban and regional planning schools in the United States.
+Located in the city of Arlington, UT Arlington is a public school with a very large student population.

 UT Arlington graduate students pay an average of $24,005 in tuition and fees each year.